Sangun-Kang/try-result/README.md

 I actually found a lot of similar OSS!
 Seems like developers everywhere have had the same idea haha.

-Still, try-result has a slightly different goal: it focuses on stronger type safety and explicit error handling using a clean Result pattern.
+Still, try-ok has a slightly different goal: it focuses on stronger type safety and explicit error handling using a clean Result pattern.

 If you prefer predictable control flow and safer TypeScript,